mrTimofey/laravel-aio-images/README.md

 This package includes the following:
 * images database table migration;
 * images Eloquent model;
-* controller for uploads and on-the-fly image processing/caching;
+* controller for uploads and on-the-fly/on-demand image processing/caching;
 * service provider.

 Any uploaded or generated image is automatically optimized using the